trans-travel/trans-travel/us/al.md

-   That law is similar to the anti-trans youth healthcare ban, thus people should be aware that when visiting Alabama, many actions that don't involve Alabama may be considered criminal conspiracy by the head law enforcement officer in the state, should the anti-trans youth healthcare ban be re-instated.
+   That law is similar to the anti-trans youth healthcare ban, thus people should be aware that when visiting Alabama, many actions that don't involve Alabama may be considered criminal conspiracy by the head law enforcement officer in the state.
  * Trans people are required to use bathrooms/showers associated with their sex assigned at birth when using some bathrooms/showers in schools, including public universities and university-run programs, such as